MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Remove-AzureRmAppServicePlan.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
+Indicates whether to show what would happen if the cmdlet runs without actually running the cmdlet.
-The cmdlet is not run.

 ```yaml
 Type: SwitchParameter